Commercial and Industrial Development

 555 Dudley St. Property has 3 commercial spaces measuring a total of 8,000 SF under 9 housing units.
 DBEDC is renovating the apartments and expanding the Food Project office, which is adjacent to a Latino bodega.

-Bornstein & Pearl Food Production Business Center 196 Quincy St (in construction)
+Bornstein & Pearl Food Production Center at 196 Quincy St (in construction)

-Bornstein & Pearl Food Production Business Center 196 Quincy St (after)
+Bornstein & Pearl Food Production Center at 196 Quincy St (after)